 Kahhale, I., Barry, K., Hanson, J. L. (2023).
 Empathic Accuracy Moderates the Association between

 Early Life Adversity and Adult Delinquency.
-Poster accepted for upcoming Society for the Scientific Study of Psychopathy Early Career Event, May 2023.
+Poster presented at Society for the Scientific Study of Psychopathy Early Career Event, May 2023.

 Kahhale, I., Barry, K., Hanson, J. L. (2023).
 Positive Parenting Moderates Associations between